Environmental Studies Major

 - Up to two courses that are either student forums or research tutorials may be substituted for non-core electives

-- Up to three courses can count as electives if used for another major
+- Up to three courses that are used for another major may be counted as electives for the ENVS major

 Core Area Elective List